Deforestation: seeing the wood for the trees

 Companies have a responsibility to understand and disclose deforestation risks in their operations and supply chains.
 This includes agricultural companies and companies that rely on paper products and timber.
 Consumers can push for change in their dietary choices by eating less beef that comes from areas of unsustainable deforestation, and buying responsibly sourced meat, palm oil and soy.

-Deforestation is a financially material ESG risk that investors should factor into equity and corporate credit analysis.
+Deforestation is as a financially material ESG risk that investors should factor into equity and corporate credit analysis.
 Understanding where forest loss is greatest and what is driving it allows investors to better understand the products, companies, industries and countries with the greatest impact on – and exposure to – deforestation.

 Food production and the agriculture sector have the most impact on deforestation, particularly through the production of beef, soy and palm oil.
 Analysing risks in these companies’ operations and supply chains is essential to determining the attractiveness and creditworthiness of an investment opportunity.